March 16 - August 17, 2014

 Dr. Aleman, associate professor, Department of Political Science, University of Houston, received his Ph.D. degree from University of California, Los Angeles.
 He is an expert on Latin American politics and is co-editing a book on agenda control in Latin American legislatures.
 “Legislative Politics in Chile” is his current book project.
 He is also knowledgeable about Argentina and Columbia and will talk about the Central America/Columbia ties.

 Mexico: Obstacles to Progress in Spite of Reform

 Dr. Tony Payan

-Dr. Payan, director of newly created Mexico Center at Rice University’s Baker Institute, has been seeing both sides of the border as associate professor of political science at University of Texas, El Paso, and as a member of the graduate faculty at Universidad Autonoma de Ciudad Juarez.
+Dr. Payan, author of “The Three US-Mexico Border Wars: Drugs, Immigration, and Homeland Security,” is director of the Mexico Center at Rice University’s Baker Institute and adjunct associate professor in political science.
+An expert on border issues, he also serves as associate professor of political science at University of Texas, El Paso, and as a member of the graduate faculty at Universidad Autonoma de Ciudad Juarez.

 The cost of the series is $100 or $30 per lecture; students $10/session.